personnummer/js-generate/readme.md

 // generate with date object
 let pin = generate(today);

-// generate with random date between now and the previous hundred years and the next hundred years. pin = generate();
+// generate with random date between now and the previous hundred years and the next hundred years pin = generate();

 // generate with specific gender